Navigation

 • Dyspepsia – proven functional.
 NICE Clinical Knowledge Summaries. cks.nice.org.uk, last revised October 2018

 • Dyspepsia and gastro‑oesophageal reflux disease in adults.
 Quality standard.
-National Institute for Health and Care Excellence (NICE), July 2015. nice.org.uk
+National Institute for Health and Care Excellence. nice.org.uk, published 23 July 2015

 • Suspected cancer: recognition and referral.
-National Institute for Health and Care Excellence (NICE), last updated 11 September 2020. nice.org.uk
+National Institute for Health and Care Excellence. nice.org.uk, last updated October 2023

 • Acute myocardial infarction (MI).
-MSD Manuals. msdmanuals.com, last full review/revision July 2020
+MSD Manual. msdmanuals.com, last full review/revision June 2022

 • Omeprazole.
-NICE British National Formulary. bnf.nice.org.uk, last updated 2 June 2021
+NICE British National Formulary. bnf.nice.org.uk, last accessed October 2023

 The Patient Information Forum tick